osohq/oso/docs/getting-started/overview.rst

 being handled by somewhere as a SQL join statement.

-To use this information for authorization decisions means we either need to duplicate this logic elsewhere, or leverage the exising business logic we already have access to.
+To use this information for authorization decisions means we either need to duplicate this logic elsewhere, or leverage the existing business logic we already have access to.

 At its best, authorization logic weaves together discrete bits of business logic into a rich authorization tapestry.
 Striking a balance between using application data wherever